 - Simulated drinking games are prohibited regardless of whether or not alcohol is used.

-- Hosts of social events involving alcohol must comply with the Social Host Policy found in Additional University Policies on page 42 of the Code.
+- Hosts of social events involving alcohol must comply with the Social Host Policy found in Additional University Policies on page 42 in Section 7 of the Code.

 Students and Student Organizations should familiarize themselves with the Responsible Dragon Amnesty Policy (RDAP) at the beginning of Section 5 of the Code and how amnesty of this policy can apply if conditions are met during a medical emergency.
-Student Conduct has the final determination on the application of RDAP to any policy violation.
+Student Conduct & Care has the final determination on the application of RDAP to any policy violation.
 For Students and Student Organizations that reside in University residential facilities, additional Alcohol policies apply.
-These relevant policies can be found in the Residential Facilities Policies found in the following subsection.
+These relevant policies can be found in the Residential Facilities Policies.